Orvieto: The Duomo

 On 15 November 1290, Pope Nicholas IV laid the cornerstone for the present building and dedicated it to the Assumption of the Virgin, a feast for which the city had a long history of special devotion.
 The design has often been attributed to Arnolfo di Cambio, but the prevailing modern opinion is that the master mason was an obscure monk named Fra' Bevignate from Perugia.
 The church is striped in white travertine and greenish-black basalt in narrow bands, similar in many ways to the cathedral of Siena and other central Italian cathedrals of that era.
 In the following decade, cathedral authorities called Sienese architect and sculptor Lorenzo Maitani to stabilize the building and design a façade.
 He enlarged the choir and planned a transept with two chapels (c.
 1308–1330), spaces that were not finished until long after his death.
 The cathedral has five bells, tuned in E flat, which date back to the renaissance.

 The façade (illustration above) is particularly striking and includes some remarkable sculpture by Lorenzo Maitani (14th century).
-Inside the cathedral, the Chapel of San Brizio is frescoed by Fra Angelico and with Luca Signorelli's masterpiece, his Last Judgment (1449–51).
+Inside the cathedral, the Chapel of San Brizio is frescoed by Fra Angelico and with Luca Signorelli's masterpiece, his Last Judgment (1449–1451).
 The Corporal of Bolsena, on view in the Duomo, dates from a eucharistic miracle in Bolsena in 1263, when a consecrated host began to bleed onto a corporal, the small cloth upon which the host and chalice rest during the canon of the Mass.

-Papal residence
+Orvieto Città del Corpus Domini and Papal residence

 From the 11th century onward, the popes maintained political presence in the papal territory which occupied central Italy.
 Together with his court, the pope moved from palace to palace in the manner of his European secular counterparts.
 Several central Italian cities hosted the pope and his retinue during the years of wandering, housing them in the bishop's palace.
 Outside Rome, only Orvieto and Viterbo (and eventually Avignon) had papal palaces.
 Pope Adrian IV (1154–59) was the first pope to spend significant time in Orvieto.
 His successor, Pope Innocent III (1198–1216), was a militant opponent of the Cathar heresy, which had infiltrated the city, and took measures to eradicate that heresy.
 In 1227, Pope Gregory IX confirmed the Dominican studium generale in Orvieto, a school of theology, and one of the first in Europe.
-Pope Urban IV (1261–64), a Frenchman who was crowned in the Dominican church in Viterbo and who spent most of his papacy in Orvieto, also left important legacies in the city.
+Pope Urban IV (1261–1264), a Frenchman who was crowned in the Dominican church in Viterbo and who spent most of his papacy in Orvieto, also left important legacies in the city.
 In 1263, he began a papal palace, perhaps the first outside Rome, and consecrated the new Dominican church in Orvieto.
-Pope Nicholas IV (1288–92) chose Orvieto over his hometown of Rome as seat of the Curia in 1291–92, establishing the meeting of the Curia in Orvieto as a tradition.
+The Pope Nicholas IV (1288–92) chose Orvieto over his hometown of Rome as seat of the Curia in 1291–92, establishing the meeting of the Curia in Orvieto as a tradition.
 He was rewarded by the Orvietans by being elected Podestà and Capitano del Popolo, the first pope to hold civic offices in the city.